aadya940/scikit-verify/README.md

 <p align="center">Recover the symbolic mathematics implemented by NumPy code.</p>

-scikit-verify recovers the symbolic mathematics implemented by NumPy code.
+<b> scikit-verify </b> recovers the symbolic mathematics implemented by NumPy code.
 It executes a function with tracing values: the numerical computation runs normally, and each array operation additionally constructs the corresponding SymPy expression.
 The recovered expressions can then be checked, against a